HR

 Read more

-Verifying subcontractors is one of the most critical responsibilities of a contractor.
-Before paying a subcontractor for their construction work, you must verify with HMRC that the subcontractor is registered with them.
+Verifying subcontractors is one of a contractor's most critical responsibilities.
+Before paying a subcontractor for their work, you must verify that the subcontractor is CIS registered.
 The HMRC will then further assist by letting you know what their deduction rate should be or whether the subcontractor has requested gross payments.

 If you are a contractor responsible for making a deduction, here is what you must consider when making payments: